CityOfBoston Official An official website of the City of Boston

 The scope of work includes completing an existing conditions and site analysis report inclusive of areas immediately outside of the park that may have programmatic and functional influence on the park, addressing the environmental requirements of this highly urban site through the introduction of sustainable materials and consideration of sustainable maintenance practices, creating an identity program for the site that is compatible with the Rose Kennedy Greenway Conservancy’s signage program for neighboring Chinatown Park, and developing park and landscape designs that highlight opportunities for park improvements and site interpretation.

-As part of the design process, the BRA will be working with the Chinatown community in a series of community meetings.
-These meetings will be open to the general public and will be designed to engage the public directly in a dialogue about what specific site improvements are required and desired.
+As part of the design process, the BRA worked with the Chinatown community in a series of community meetings.
+These meetings were open to the general public and designed to engage the public directly in a dialogue about what specific site improvements were required and desired.

 Documents All Documents »